 View Primary Sources

-In the end, only about 10,500 black Americans—around 200 of them from New Jersey—emigrated to Liberia during the entirety of the antebellum period.
-Ultimately, colonization was more of an intellectual movement for whites than a practical option for free blacks.
+In the end, only about 10,500 Black Americans—around 200 of them from New Jersey—emigrated to Liberia during the entirety of the antebellum period.
+Ultimately, colonization was more of an intellectual movement for whites than a practical option for free Black people.

 For a thorough examination into Mercer’s reasoning, see: Douglas R. Egerton, “‘Its Origin Is Not a Little Curious’: A New Look at the American Colonization Society,” Journal of the Early Republic 5, No. 4 (Winter 1985): 463-480.